Megaladata 7.3—A Major Release

 The Job scheduler now has additional triggers to start jobs:

-A job in the Scheduler has a Maximum duration parameter, which is available if the Limit execution time checkbox is marked.
-The Maximum duration value can be set in seconds, minutes, hours, or days.
+Jobs in the Scheduler now have a Maximum execution time parameter, which is available if the Limit execution time checkbox is marked.
+The Maximum execution time value can be set in seconds, minutes, hours, or days.

 When creating a schedule in the Scheduler, you can now specify not only the days of the week or month, but also the start time and duration (for example, run the package from 9:00 every hour for 8 hours).
 It is also possible to combine days of the week and days of the month when setting up the job launch schedule.